-- Read stories of people who have overcome homelessness with help from United Way and our partners.
+- Read stories of people overcoming homelessness with help from United Way and our partners.

 - Read about the strong progress in ending homelessness in King County and elsewhere in Washington in this August 2012 report from the state’s Department of Commerce.